CHLNDDEV/OceanMesh2D/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

 ## Unreleased - 2020/10/28

+### Fixed
+- Users without mapping toolbox could not read in shapefiles because of a bug that made them required to have a 3d shapefiles.

 ### Added
 - Changelog to README
 - "mapMeshProperties" msh method ports over mesh properties for a mesh subset